 In general, this special distribution will reduce the adjusted cost base of your interest in the partnership units of Brookfield Infrastructure Partners L.P. by an amount equal to the fair market value at the time of the special distribution of the class A shares you have received.
 The same fair market value at the time of the special distribution of the class A shares received is your adjusted cost basis.
 The 5-day volume weighted average price (VWAP) ending April 6, 2020 of a share of Brookfield Infrastructure Corporation on the Toronto Stock Exchange was $50.12.

-Based on the above, the tax treatment of the BIPC unit split is as follows:
+Based on the above, the tax treatment of the BIPC unit split in terms of the impact on ACB is as follows:

 Let’s look at the following example:

-- On March 31, 2020 you receive 1 share of BIPC for every 9 shares of BIP.UN.
+- Based on the record date of March 20, 2020 you receive 1 share of BIPC for every 9 shares of BIP.UN.
 In this case you would be entitled to 55.55 shares of BIPC.

 - Since cash is issued in lieu of fractional shares, you would receive 55 shares of BIPC plus $27.57 in cash (0.55 shares of BIPC x $50.12 per share).